Campylobacter: Canada

 FoodNet Canada has reported that Campylobacter was the most common pathogen found on packaged chicken breast, with nearly half of all samples testing positive.
 Additionally, Campylobacter and Salmonella were the most common causes of gastrointestinal illness in Canada.

+Italy

+In Italy, the annual prevalence of Campylobacter infections appears to be relatively stable based on findings from a national survey conducted on more than 5000 isolates.
+The survey revealed that the most common species of Campylobacter were C. jejuni, accounting for 83.7% of isolates, followed by C. coli (13.5%) and C. fetus (0.6%).
+The mean age of affected patients was 34.61 years, with males constituting 57.1% of cases.
+Outpatients represented the majority of cases, comprising 54% of the total.
+Campylobacter infections were predominantly isolated from feces, accounting for 97.3% of cases, while a smaller proportion (2.7%) was isolated from blood.
+Notably, C. fetus was primarily isolated from blood samples, constituting 88.2% of cases.
+Regarding antibiotic resistance patterns, the survey found that resistance to ciprofloxacin and tetracyclines was relatively high, with rates of 75.5% and 54.8%, respectively.
+In contrast, resistance to macrolides, including erythromycin, clarithromycin, and azithromycin, was lower, with rates ranging from 2% to 4.8%.
+Additionally, approximately 50% of C. jejuni and C. coli isolates exhibited resistance to two or more antibiotics.
+There was a significant decrease in resistance to ciprofloxacin and tetracyclines over time, while resistance to macrolides remained stable.

 New Zealand

 In August 2016, an estimated 8,000+ residents of Havelock North, a town with around 13,000 residents, had gastric illness after the water supply was thought to be contaminated by Campylobacter.

 Norway

 In June 2019, an estimated 2,000 residents of Askøy municipality got sick due to the presence of C. jejuni in the water supply.
 Two deaths were connected to the outbreak, and it was the largest outbreak of Campylobacter in Norway.
 The suspected source of the contamination was thought to be horse faeces, which leaked into a drinking water pool.
 A C. jejuni water isolate thought to be the cause of the outbreak was examined with human isolates, and showed the highest pathogenic potential in vitro, transcriptomic and genomic investigations.
 This could suggest why the isolate was able to cause an outbreak.